Burger/Goodwood PFAS Water Extension Project

 - Residents interested in the state’s response to PFAS in Northern Kent County can find more information here.

-In partnership with the City of Grand Rapids, the Township applied for and was awarded a $5 million grant to begin the extension of municipal water service to the Trout Creek area, where drinking wells have been contaminated with PFAS.
-In addition, the state of Michigan has provided $1.65 million for the project.
-This funding ensures phase 1 of the project can begin in 2022.
-The Township and other project partners are pursuing funding for phase 2 of the project, which is expected to be completed in 2023.
+In partnership with the City of Grand Rapids, the Township applied for and was awarded a $5 million grant to begin the extension of municipal water service to the Trout Creek area, where drinking wells were contaminated with PFAS.
+In addition, the State of Michigan provided $1.65 million for the project.
+This funding ensured Phase One of the project could begin in 2022.
+The Township and other project partners pursued funding for Phase Two of the project, completed in 2025.

 Useful Links